 The construction of the dataset takes advantage of a unique opportunity: partnership with a multi-university course on Democratic Erosion.
-The dataset was constructed by aggregating and coding narrative country case studies authored by about 150 students simultaneously enrolled in a Democratic Erosion course across nineteen universities during the 2017-18 academic year.
-Students in this collaborative course were instructed to select their case study topic from a list of 67 countries, identified by the Capstone Team as potential backsliders using one measure of democratic governance from the Varieties of Democracy dataset (Coppedge et al., 2017) between 2007-2016.
-The methodology used to select potential cases was determined jointly by the Capstone Team and the DRG.
-First, any electoral or liberal democracy that experienced a decline in the Liberal Democracy Index over the study period was identified as a potential backslider.
-From those 108 cases, we eliminated eight island or micro-states and 33 cases in which the mean amount of backsliding was less than 1%.
-To the 67 remaining cases, we added about ten additional ones we thought were particularly interesting but did not make the original list because they were electoral autocracies when they backslid (rather than electoral democracies).
+The dataset was constructed by aggregating and coding narrative country case studies authored by students enrolled in a Democratic Erosion course.
+Twenty-three professors have taught such a course across the 2017-18 and 2018-19 academic years.
+Students were instructed to select their case study topic from a list of 92 countries identified as potential backsliders using measures of governance from the Varieties of Democracy (V-Dem) dataset (Coppedge et al., 2017).

-Then, because we are looking for cases of democratic erosion, we define democratic backsliding as originating in a country-year in which the country is coded as an electoral democracy.
-To identify countries-years that qualify as minimal electoral democracies, we use the Regimes in the World index (e_v2x_regime) which has already been coded for all years (rather than just election year).
-In the original iteration, we require a score of 2 or higher for year t=1.
-In year t=2, the regime can backslide to a score of 1, which is equivalent to having a score of 2 on the multiparty elections variable.
-The full coding of this variable is as follows:
+The Varieties of Democracy country-year dataset (Coppedge et al. 2017) is first constrained to the years 2000-2018.
+Then, because we are looking for cases of democratic erosion, we define democratic backsliding as originating in a country-year in which the country is coded as either an electoral or liberal democracy.
+To identify countries-years that qualify as minimal electoral democracies, we use the Regimes in the World index (e_v2x_regime), coded for all years within the study period.
+We code a country-year, t, as backsliding if the country received a lower score on the Liberal Democracy Index in year t than in year t-1.
+In addition, the country had to receive a score of at least 2 on the Regimes in the World index (indicating an electoral democracy) in year t-1 and a score of at least 1 in year t.
+The full coding of this variable is as follows.

 - 1: Electoral autocracy: De-facto multiparty elections for the chief executive, but failing to achieve a minimum level of Dahl’s institutional prerequisites of polyarchy as measured by V-Dem’s Electoral Democracy Index (v2x_polyarchy).